christophstrasen/WorldObserver/.aicontext/context.md

 # AI Context — WorldObserver

 Repo-wide guidance for AI agents.
+Please keep this in your context loaded at all times and follow the instructions.

 ## Interaction Rules
 - Assume this context is attached for every task; call out missing info instead of guessing.